Caroline Kampfraath

 Your use of discarded or commonplace objects, bottles, cans, wax heads, transforms them into potent metaphors for loss, memory, or societal pressure.
 To which extent is this process an act of re-enchantment of the everyday, and do you see yourself as retrieving something sacred from the overlooked debris of contemporary life?

 This is exactly what I am looking for.
-To my idea we in our consumptive world have lost the relationship between objects and emotion.
-In the past you took objects from earlier generations. that had a spritual value that we currently lost.
+To my idea we in our consumerist world have lost the relationship between objects and spiritual value.
+You would obtain objects from earlier generations that referred to a collective or personal past.
+That connection has got lost.
 By using such objects in my work I charge the viewer with emotional value.
 Or at least, I hope they experience that.
 In The Trees, the bottles stand for cities; they survive us, they may carry value for the next generations.

 How do you envision sculpture as a medium uniquely capable of embodying illusion and rupture, and which role does physicality play in making these philosophical tensions tangible?